 Our fee structure is designed to encourage participation in our eight-week program and make this full Songadeewin experience affordable for the greatest number of families.
 We believe the longer program offers girls the very best camp experience!

-Enroll by November 1, and receive an Early Bird Discount of $225
+Enroll by November 1 to receive an Early Bird Discount of $225.

 Receive a 5% discount on each fee for two or more siblings attending any one of Keewaydin’s three camps.

 * Limited to first-time 2nd – 4th graders.

 ** Due to their rugged nature, Wilderness Trips are for girls ages 15 – 18 only.
 Please contact us for more information.
 In addition to the rate for this trip, there is a travel expenses fee of $500.00 USD and 13% Canadian Tax on tuition.

 Transportation from or to the Burlington Airport – $100

 Chaperoned bus transportation from or to New York City – $125